 Medication Safety Issues

-The Institute for Safe Medication Practices (ISMP) includes this medication (injectable formulation) among its list of drugs that have a heightened risk of causing significant patient harm when used.
-ISMP strongly discourages use of injectable promethazine (any route) and suggests facilities remove from all areas (including pharmacy) and not allow practitioners to order (ISMP 2020).
+The Institute for Safe Medication Practices (ISMP) includes this medication among its list of drugs which have a heightened risk of causing significant patient harm when used in error.

-Pharmacy Quality Alliance (PQA): Promethazine, as a single agent or as part of a combination, is identified as a high-risk medication in patients 65 years and older on the PQA's Use of High-Risk Medications in the Elderly (HRM) performance measure, a safety measure used by the Centers for Medicare and Medicaid Services (CMS) for Medicare plans (PQA 2017).
+Pharmacy Quality Alliance (PQA): Digoxin (at doses greater than 0.125 mg/day) is identified as a high-risk medication in patients 65 years and older on the PQA’s Use of High-Risk Medications in the Elderly performance measure, a safety measure used by the Centers for Medicare and Medicaid Services (CMS) for Medicare plans (PQA 2017).

 Lanoxin [US, Canada, and multiple international markets] may be confused with Limoxin brand name for ambroxol [Indonesia] and amoxicillin [Mexico]